Mirco Demuro: Career

 Mirco Demuro first earned his jockey license in 1994 and became the leading learning jockey of Italy in 1995.
 He was the leading jockey of Italy from 1997 to 2000.
 Among the horses he rode in Italy was Falbrav, who he rode on the horse's maiden race.

 Demuro first came to Japan in 1999, and won his first graded race in the country in 2001 when he won the Kokura Daishoten with Misuzu Chardon.

 Demuro's first Japanese Grade 1 race victory came at the Satsuki Sho with Neo Universe on April 20, 2003.
 The two went on to also win the Japanese Derby held on June 1, making him the first non-Japanese jockey to win the Tokyo Yushun.
 The crowd celebrated the jockey with a "Mirco" chant, to which Mirco showed tears of joy.
 Mirco later recalled that "the joy he felt that day was comparable to that of when he won the Derby Italiano.
 Being watched on and cheered by so many fans at horse racing is a rare occurrence, especially when that is the Derby.
 It was as though I became Nakata from soccer".

 With Neo Universe clinching two Triple Crown races, many anticipated the horse to win the third leg of the Triple Crown.
 However, the policy of short-term licence (短期免許, tanki menkyo) system employed by the Japan Racing Association at the time did not allow for foreign jockeys to ride in Japan for more than three months a year; something which Mirco had already used up by that point.
 The JRA had to change the rule to allow for foreign jockeys (such as Demuro) to ride the same horse at a GI race if said horse had already won two other GI races in the same year; allowing for him to continue riding Neo Universe.
 However, he was unable to win the third leg of the Triple Crown, as the horse finished third at the Kikka Sho.

 The following year, Demuro became the first foreign jockey to win the Satsuki Sho for two years in a row after winning the race once again with Daiwa Major.

-In March 26, 2011, Mirco Demuro became the winning jockey of the Dubai World Cup with Victoire Pisa, who was sired by Neo Universe.
+On March 26, 2011, Mirco Demuro became the winning jockey of the Dubai World Cup with Victoire Pisa, who was sired by Neo Universe.
 This was the first time a Japanese horse had won the race, and for Demuro became the first GI win outside of Italy and Japan; with Demuro commenting that this was his best race ever.